Cancer Health Disparities

 Opportunities in Cancer Health Disparities Research

 As recognition of cancer health disparities has grown, so have efforts to move beyond simply documenting the problem toward understanding all of its causes and developing and testing interventions to remedy it.
+Studies suggest that the differences observed in cancer incidence and mortality between various population groups are the result of a complex interplay of genetic, environmental, and social factors.

-Numerous studies have shown that access to care is a critical element that contributes to cancer health disparities.
+For example, access to care is a critical element that contributes to cancer health disparities.
 Access to care is influenced by a web of factors, such as insurance status and proximity to health care facilities.
 Changes that have been implemented as a result of the Affordable Care Act are already helping to address the issue of access to health care by making recommended cancer screening and prevention interventions more affordable and expanding Medicaid.

 Patient navigation, which is a strategy to help patients maneuver through our complex health care system, has also shown promise as a means of addressing cancer health disparities.
 Navigators can help patients overcome the multitude of barriers that can derail access to quality care, such as insufficient finances and lack of transportation.